Luv-G/OOP/README.md

 # OOP
 ### OOP Practice
- This repository contains all the exercises of OOP lessons of a UDACITY nanodegree program.
-I am only halfway into the lesson.
-So the probability distribution notebook is still incomplete.
+ This repository contains all the exercises of OOP lessons of AWS AI FOUNDATIONS nanodegree program.